 2. From your strength, I weave beauty by Shilo Shiv Suleman with The Fearless Collective

 In the soft pink corridors, the elderly woman who's just walked out of the mist, the lines of struggle showing every inch of her pain stands on one side while a woman from the next generation pulls out all of the mist (pain) from her and transforms it into gold.
 This piece is truly empowering in a lot of ways.
 It kind of reminded me of the Japanese technique - Kintsukuroi (the golden mend).
-Also, I think I'm inspired to work around the thought that says'From your strength, I weave beauty'.
+Also, I think I'm inspired to work around the thought that says 'From your strength, I weave beauty'.

 3. Lavanya by Hendrik

-4. Colours of the soul by Senkoe.
+4. Colours of the soul by Senkoe

-I would love to add this in my favs list for the thought behind this art work.
-The artist wanted people from around to get together and talk about their daily lives, make friends with each other and share happiness just like the birds would.
+I would love to add this in my list of favourites for the thought behind this art work.
+The artist wanted people from around the world to get together and talk about their daily lives, make friends with each other and share happiness just like the birds would.
 Time to set aside all our inhibitions, eh?!
 Something that we don't do much often these days, me included.
 I personally love talking too much but at the same time hate the hush-hush that is a part of this society.
 I have always thought that may be I'd like to be friends with my neighbors if they stopped poking nose in my business and having judgements about it.
 I can pull off an easy conversations with them then.
 But then my friend reminded of something that I am consciously putting efforts into these days & that is trying to change my perspective towards things.
 I think this artwork is a great encouragement for me to keep my practice of 'Charity begins at home'.

 5. We love Delhi by Lek & Sowat with Hanif Kureshi